• Skip to main content

 4. Program to HIGH for 5 MINUTES.
 Allow the pressure to release naturally for at least 5 minutes (this will prevent the rice from sticking).
 I often allow the pressure to release completely naturally.

-5. Optional: add butter (1 tbsp per 1 cup rice), then place the lid over the pot until the butter melts.
+5. Optional: add butter (1 tablespoon per 1 cup rice), then place the lid over the pot until the butter melts.

 6. Fluff the rice with a fork or rubber spatula, tossing gently until the butter is evenly distributed.